sublimetext-io/docs.sublimetext.io/docs/guide/example-setups/remote_dev.md

----
-title: How to use Sublime for remote development
+# How to use Sublime for remote development
----

 This guide should help with working remotely with Sublime Text.
 The steps are meant to be incremental,